Allotropes of sulfur: π-Sulfur

-Biradical catena (S∞) chains
+Biradical catena () chains

-This term is applied to biradical catena- chains in sulfur melts or the chains in the solid.
+This term is applied to biradical catena-chains in sulfur melts or the chains in the solid.

 Solid catena allotropes

 The production of pure forms of catena-sulfur has proved to be extremely difficult.
 Complicating factors include the purity of the starting material and the thermal history of the sample.

 ψ-Sulfur

 This form, also called fibrous sulfur or ω1-sulfur, has been well characterized.
 It has a density of 2.01 g·cm−3 (α-sulfur 2.069 g·cm−3) and decomposes around its melting point of 104 °C. It consists of parallel helical sulfur chains.
 These chains have both left and right-handed "twists" and a radius of 95 pm.
 The S–S bond length is 206.6 pm, the S-S-S bond angle is 106° and the dihedral angle is 85.3°, (comparable figures for α-sulfur are 203.7 pm, 107.8° and 98.3°).